orbeon/orbeon-forms-doc/form-builder/actions.md

 The way this works is that the "closest" controls are searched.
 This means:

 - If the destination selection control is not within a repeated grid or section, then the single destination control is updated.
 - If the source of the action is *within the same repeated iteration* as the destination selection control, then that single destination control is updated.
-Occurrences of the selection control on other repeat iterations are not updated.
+Occurrences of the selection control on other repeat repetitions are not updated.
-- If the source of the action is at a higher level compared to the destination selection control, then all iterations of the selection control are updated, and subsequent new iterations added will also use the new itemset.
+- If the source of the action is at a higher level compared to the destination selection control, then all repetitions of the selection control are updated, and subsequent new repetitions added will also use the new itemset.

 #### Behavior up to Orbeon Forms 4.10 included